christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Another interesting point is that patching just a few key components—either specific tokens or heads—with activations from a clean run is enough to steer the model back to the correct answer.
 This suggests the model’s understanding isn’t brittle.
 Rather, it can be "nudged" in the right direction by fixing a few critical pieces, because it breaks the problem down into specialized subtasks, processes information in a sparse and localized way, and gradually transforms its representation over multiple layers to reach the right conclusion.

 So across each set of heads, the model keeps circling back to foundational representations it encoded in earlier layers, using these as anchors to interpret and refine its understanding in later layers.
 The attention integrates information from different points in the narrative, pulling context from any position in the sequence, relying on earlier representations built up in the residual stream to maintain coherence and refine its predictions.
 For instance, once the model pins down `John` as the belief holder early on, it holds onto that insight as the narrative progresses, letting it shape how events are interpreted in downstream layers.
 This isn’t just limited to `John`—the model applies this approach across all linguistic elements, ensuring cohesive tracking throughout the sequence.

+Identifying attention head classes shows that the model has developed sophisticated mechanisms for:

+Tracking multiple states of reality
+Understanding character knowledge limitations Maintaining long-range dependencies in text Integrating temporal and perspective information

+These capabilities allow it to handle false belief tasks by maintaining parallel representations of reality and character knowledge states, suggesting more sophisticated reasoning abilities than simple pattern matching or next-token prediction.

+The fact that ablating these specific head that indicate induction behavior significantly impacts performance suggests these capabilities are localized in specific circuits rather than being diffusely distributed throughout the model, pointing to specialized neural circuitry for handling perspective-taking and belief states.

 <br>